CSB-KUL/yMap/README.md

 In a user friendly three steps, it generates a "final-report" file to report all the non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
-The final-report is complemented with two other files; enrichment and visualsation id file
+The final-report is complemented with two other files; enrichment and visualisation id file

 #Dependencies